katjes733/weather-mcp-server/README.md

 ## Background

-It demonstrates how to set up a basic server that can handle tool requests and execute them.
+It demonstrates how to set up a basic MCP server that can handle tool requests and execute them.
 It supports current and future weather forecasts (hourly and daily) given a zip code.
 Multiple tools work in tandem and the LLM is orchestrating the usage of the tools based on their configuration.
+This implementation also provides a simple framework to add additional tools in a consolidated and structured way.
+For more information, see the [New Tools](#new-tools) section in [Development](#development).

 ## Prerequisites